uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 #### Call to Action

 90. We call upon the federal government to ensure that national sports policies, programs, and initiatives are inclusive of Aboriginal peoples, including, but not limited to, establishing:

     1. In collaboration with provincial and territorial governments, stable funding for, and access to, community sports programs that reflect the diverse cultures and traditional sporting activities of Aboriginal peoples.

     2. An elite athlete development program for Aboriginal athletes.

     3. Programs for coaches, trainers, and sports officials that are culturally relevant for Aboriginal peoples.

     4. Anti-racism awareness and training programs.

 The 2010 Winter Olympics in Vancouver, British Columbia, were held on the traditional territories of the Squamish, Musqueam, Tsleil-Waututh, and Lil’wat peoples, and they were an integral part of the event.
 In the spirit of reconciliation, which aligns easily with the spirit of the games themselves, the Four Host First Nations and the Vancouver Olympic Committee formed a partnership that ensured that Indigenous peoples were full participants in the decision-making process—a first in Olympic history.
 At the opening ceremonies and throughout the games, territorial protocols were respected, and the Four Host First Nations and other Indigenous peoples from across the province were a highly visible presence at various Olympic venues.

 91. We call upon the officials and host countries of international sporting events such as the Olympics, Pan Am, and Commonwealth games to ensure that Indigenous peoples’ territorial protocols are respected, and local Indigenous communities are engaged in all aspects of planning and participating in such events.

-Corporate sector: Land, sustainability, and economic development
+### Corporate sector: Land, sustainability, and economic development

 Survivors and their family members told us that their hope for the future lies in reclaiming and regenerating their own cultures, spirituality, laws, and ways of life that are deeply connected to their homelands.
-Indigenous nations are already doing this work in their communities, despite the many challenges they face.
+Indigenous nations are already doing this work in their<!--x-->
+communities, despite the many challenges they face.
 At the TRC’s Traditional Knowledge Keepers Forum, Elder Dave Courchene said,

-As people who have gained this recognition to be Knowledge Keepers for our people, we accept that work in the most humble way…
+> As people who have gained this recognition to be Knowledge Keepers for our people, we accept that work in the most humble way…
 It’s going to be the spirit of our ancestors, the spirit that’s going to help us to reclaim our rightful place in our homeland.
 We do have a lot of work and there’s certainly a lot of challenges, but with the help of the spirit we will overcome [these]… We’ve arrived in a time of great change and great opportunity …